-Generative AI (Artificial Intelligence) is a branch of AI focused on creating systems that generate new content, such as images, text, audio, or video, that is indistinguishable from content created by humans.
+Generative AI (Artificial Intelligence) (GenAI) is a branch of AI focused on creating systems that generate new content, such as images, text, audio, or video, that is indistinguishable from content created by humans.
 Generative AI models learn the underlying patterns and structures of a dataset and use this knowledge to generate novel, realistic outputs.

 Posts